 It enables a school to access a lot more insights into what happens inside the classroom, for example, Did the teacher turn up on time?
 How long did the lesson last?

 Chrome and Firefox lead the way when it comes to WebRTC.
 Safari is a relatively late arrival but is committing to the technology.
-Opera, Yandex, Internet Explorer also are WebRTC compatible but we really recommend Chrome for the best possible experience.
+Opera, Yandex, and Internet Explorer are also WebRTC compatible, but we recommend Chrome for the best possible experience.